jpacareu/my-marketplace/README.md

 ## API

 - fetchItems: Fetches the items from the JSON mock file.
-- fetchItems: Fetches the item from the JSON mock file based on id.
+- fetchItem: Fetches the item from the JSON mock file based on id.

 ## Styles